About Eating Disorder Hope

 Jacquelyn Ekern, MS, LPC – Founder & President

 Jacquelyn is President of Ekern Enterprises, Inc. which conducts business as Eating Disorder Hope & Addiction Hope.
-In addition, she is a fully licensed therapist with a closed private counseling practice specializing in the treatment of eating disorders.
+In addition, she is a licensed therapist with a former closed counseling practice specialized in the treatment of eating disorders.
 Jacquelyn founded Eating Disorder Hope in 2005, driven by a profound desire to help those struggling with anorexia, bulimia and binge-eating disorder.
 This passion resulted from her battle with, and recovery from, an eating disorder.
 She then founded Addiction Hope in 2013 after recognizing that so many members of the Eating Disorder Hope online community were also struggling with a co-occurring issue of addiction.

 Jacquelyn has a Bachelor of Science in Human Services degree from The University of Phoenix and a Masters degree in Counseling/Psychology, from Capella University.
 She has extensive experience in the eating disorder field including advanced education in psychology, participation and contributions to additional eating disorder groups, symposiums, and professional associations.
 She is a member of the National Eating Disorder Association (NEDA), Academy of Eating Disorders (AED), the Eating Disorders Coalition (EDC) and the International Association of Eating Disorder Professionals (iaedp).